 A large apartment in the middle of the city within walking distance of most attractions.
 It has a simple layout and style but plenty of space, and comes with a small balcony and garden views.
 Guests can use the fully equipped kitchen and free WiFi.

-The Stuttgart region has a population of over 2.7 million people.
+My final stop on my tour of the best things to do in Baden-Württemberg was Stuttgart.
+The Stuttgart city population is over 2.7 million people.
 It's a big place, and yet very pleasant to wander around in.
 The city center, with the Schlossplatz (“Palace Square”), the Markthalle, the Stiftskirche, Hegel's House and many more sights can easily be done on foot.
 If you'd like to venture out a bit more, there's are the practical U- and S-Bahns.

 I took the U-Bahn to Südheimer Platz.
 Just a two-minute walk from there I took an old cable car up into the hills of Stuttgart, where I followed the walking route indicated by signs with blue stockings on them.
 The walk took me about an hour and ended at a rack railway station, part of the only urban rack railway line in Germany.

 From there I took the train down to Marienplatz, where I had a delicious ice cream at the Gelateria across from the train stop (the other ice cream place on the square is not as good, I've been told).
 This square is a great place to meet up with friends as there are plenty of bars and restaurants in the area.